xDaveN/xdaven.github.io/index.md

 need a magnet? msg me and sign/encrypt using my **old** pgp key. if you don't have it you're out of luck.

-stole my phone? keep it you little rat but consider sending some XMR to `8BbWWvhZHJfiv9bgtP7eMrGgvNsfNWYEL57jb74LZAvYMnqLo5pj71KDDohdGi43abXFvZn3CtkughAnXCMZXXMxTy4MxJU`
+stole my phone? keep it you little rat but consider sending some XMR to:

+`8BbWWvhZHJfiv9bgtP7eMrGgvNsfNWYEL57jb74LZAvYMnqLo5pj71KDDohdGi43abXFvZn3CtkughAnXCMZXXMxTy4MxJU`
 * * *
 # New PGP Key